nyno-kb/python-101/_episodes/02-data-types.md

 You can do a large range of mathematical calculations and operations with integers and floats.
 Here are a few examples, for an extended overview you can fold out a table at the end of this section.

 #### Multiplication
-You can multiply in Python using the *
+You can multiply in Python using the * operator
 ~~~
 4 * 2
 ~~~